9

 Basic & Translational Sciences Laboratory

 Our robust research program provides our residents and faculty the opportunity to participate in scientific discovery and clinical innovation.
-We have a rich history of renowned basic and clinical science research, distinguishing ourself as an academic and clinical center of excellence.
+We have a rich history of renowned basic and clinical science research, distinguishing ourselves as an academic and clinical center of excellence.

 Dr. Andrew Adams